 - Free time to explore in the afternoon or to take a guided tour of the Latour-Marliac nursery and gardens.

 - Welcome dinner at Latour-Marliac.
 The symposium hosts, the European Water Lily and Lotus Association (EWLA) and Latour-Marliac, will welcome us at the nursery Friday evening for an outdoor cocktail and barbecue dinner among the water lilies.

 Saturday August 24th

 - Seminars, panels and field presentations all day in Le-Temple-sur-Lot.
 Theme: “Conservation, breeding, culture and diffusion of aquatic plants in the 21st century: a global botanical and horticultural heritage.”
-Speakers include: Nopchai Chansilpa, Florian Henaux, Carlos Magdalena, Rich Sacher, Thierry Huau and more…
+Speakers include: Nopchai Chansilpa, Florian Henaux, Rich Sacher, Thierry Huau and more…

 - Free access to the Latour-Marliac nursery and gardens, local museum visits possible.

 - Champagne reception and visit of Bory Latour-Marliac’s original house in the village, which is largely untouched since his death in 1911.

 - Dinner at the Commanderie, a 12th century bastion of the Knight’s Templar.